 Matter and anti-matter are thought to be created in equal abundance.
 Yet in the universe, matter is dominant over anti-matter.
 CP (charge-parity) violating effects within the fundamental forces are thought to have caused this particle over anti-particle asymmetry.
 The Belle II experiment is dedicated to the study of CP violation in theB-meson system.
 The goal is to see if beauty quarks decay differently from anti-beauty quarks.
 Our measurements are expected to be important in explaining why we now have a matter universe.

 The Standard Model now explains all of particle physics phenomena to great detail below 200 GeV.
 But particle physicists are studying collisions in the TeV energy regime at CERN’s Large Hadron Collider (LHC) to search for violations of the model.
-The LHC, located at CERN near Geneva, Switzerland, has collided protons at 8 TeV and will collide protons on protons at 14 TeV, in the center of mass.
-The CMS detector is one of two large experiments being constructed to investigate the collisions in a search for the Higgs particle, supersymmetric particles, and other non-Standard Model phenomena.
+The LHC, located at CERN near Geneva, Switzerland, has collided protons at 8 TeV and at 13 TeV, in the center of mass.
+The CMS detector is one of two large experiments that are constructed to investigate the collisions in that led to the discovery of the Higgs particle, and in searches for supersymmetric particles, and other non-Standard Model phenomena.

 The high-energy physics group at The University of Mississippi, along with other U.S. and international groups, participated in the design and construction of the CMS experiment.
 We have worked on the hadron calorimeter, which measures the energy released in the violent collisions, and provide a trigger for rare phenomena.
 We have also worked on a pixel-tracking detector able to determine the precise origin of particles in the interaction to 30 micrometers.
 This fine-grained tracking is decisive in distinguishing rare events from normal background interactions.
 The experiment began running in 2009.

-DØ is a collaboration of almost 700 physicists from more than 80 institutions in 19 countries.
+DØ was a collaboration of almost 700 physicists from more than 80 institutions in 19 countries.
 The experiment used a 5000 ton detector to observe millions of interactions each second at the world’s most powerful particle accelerator.
-In addition to top quark events, scientists are searching through this copious data for many other things such as signs of extra dimensions and the Higgs particle, which could be responsible for mass generation.
+In addition to top quark events, scientists searched through this copious data for many other things such as signs of extra dimensions and the Higgs particle, which isresponsible for mass generation.
 The University of Mississippi group has been heavily involved in the installation, commissioning, and operation of the Silicon Microstrip Tracker which is used to precisely measure the location of particle interactions and decays.
-This information is crucial for identifying the secondary decays of b quarks which are characteristic features of top quark events.
+This information was crucial for identifying the secondary decays of b quarks which are characteristic features of top quark events.